 Hello everyone!
 Sorry for the late post.
-This is a hike I did end of November.
+This is a hike I did at the end of November.
 I usually post a hike within a month but with holidays and all, I just got around to write about it.

-The trailhead starts western side of the parking lot in Bailey Canyon Park (address provided below).
+The trailhead starts the western side of the parking lot in Bailey Canyon Park (address provided below).
 Follow the footpath and pass through a turnstile then turn right.
 You will be on the pavement but do not worry, this part is short.
 Keep going until you see the Flash Flood Area sign.
 Trail changes to dirt behind the sign and things get better.

 When you reach the first Bailey Canyon sign, go straight towards the waterfall.

 When we came across the second sign, we went towards Bailey Canyon Trail.
 From here on, it was all uphill, and we had fantastic views of San Gabriel and L.A. basin along the way.
 Soon, we reached the Indian Lookout Point.
 There are a couple benches at this lookout.
 This could be a good turning point if you are a beginner.